itu-tid/lecture-notes/Lectures/Hooks-and-Effects.md

 **Every time the component renders, React updates the screen and then runs the code inside useEffect.**

-This is not normally used, but for debugging in my experience.
+This is not normally used, except for debugging in my experience.

 ## Releasing Resources on Component Unmount